Or: How to Avoid the Summer Slide

 - Idaho is part of the Collaborative Summer Library Program (CSLP), a national collaborative of states that designs and provides low-cost, high-quality programs, resources, promotional materials, and incentives.
 Each year, the ICfL provides membership to all Idaho public libraries.

 - In October or November, the ICfL send a CSLP program manual and incentive catalog to each library that has submitted the previous year’s summer reading report (see Evaluation, below).
-Libraries can request the format of the material in the spring of just automatically receive the traditional package containing a paper copy and three identical DVDs.
 The manual includes programming ideas and artwork for early literacy, children, teens, and adults.

 - In January or February, the ICfL send three posters with the CSLP slogan and artwork to each library that has submitted the previous year’s Summer Reading report.
 You can use these to begin promoting your library’s Summer Reading Program.